therealzoxide/archdots/README.md

 # dotfiles

+Please read before using if you somehow found this, the following is a package list intended for Arch
 this also includes a few old configs I didnt want to completely delete, feel free to use, future updates to hyprland may break them
 The following software is used in this setup:

 ## CORE
-## (needed for desktop function, no particular order, DO NOT SKIP ANY OF THESE UNLESS YOU HAVE AN ALTERNATIVE, YOUR SYSTEM WILL NOT WORK):
+#### (Mandatory for basic function):
-swayfx - sway with fx
+swayfx - sway with fx, can use plain sway but you'll need to edit lookFeel.conf
-foot - terminal (used to use kitty but got tired of all text being italic and couldn't figure out why it was like that)
-waybar - status bar, not absolutely mandatory
+xdg-desktop-portal-wlr - the xdg desktop portal for wlroots, mandatory for basic functions such as screenshare foot - simplest wayland terminal
-bemenu - app launcher and power menu (dmenu alternative)
+bemenu - app launcher and power menu (dmenu clone)
 j4_dmenu_desktop - lets bemenu search desktop entries instead of path
-thunar - file manager
-polkit-gnome - policy kit agent, needed for authentication
+polkit-gnome - policy kit agent, needed for GUI authentication
-xdg-desktop-portal-wlr - the xdg desktop portal for wlroots, mandatory for basic functions such as screenshare
 wl-clipboard - its your clipboard

 ## UTILITY
-### (recommended to have but will function without, these are my personal choices):
+#### (Recommended to have but will function without):
 udiskie - external disk auto mount
 gvfs - adds trash support
 gvfs-mtp - compatibility with android file system
+waybar - status bar, technically works without (also consider swaybar + i3blocks)
+grim - screenshots for wayland, cant see the screen without slurp
+slurp - selects regions and prints to stdout, allows grim to screenshot

+## UTILITY PREFERENCE
+#### (Easier to replace utilities)
+paru - AUR helper, aliased to "yay" in my bash config (also consider aurutils)
+impala - TUI for IWD, doesn't work with networkmanager
+pulsemixer - TUI volume mixer, pavucontrol for GUI (pavucontrol for GUI)
+eza - better ls, ~/.bashrc will need edited if you do not use this
 clipse (aur) - adds clipboard history and management, runs in Kitty
-paru - AUR helper, aliased to "yay" in my bash config
-eza - better ls, aliased to "ls, ll la" in my bash config
-nvim - text editor, vim with better plugin ecosystem
+thunar - XFCE file manager, Mod4+N to quickly open
+tumbler - thumbnail support for thunar
 xarchiver - allows you to view files inside archives  (can use fileroller instead if preferred)
 7zip - most versatile archiver
-impala - TUI for IWD, doesn't work with networkmanager
-pulsemixer - TUI volume mixer, pavucontrol for GUI (pavucontrol has a bit more function)
-grim - screenshots for wayland, cant see the screen without slurp
-slurp - selects regions and prints to stdout, allows grim to screenshot
+nvim - text editor, vim but better (consider doom emacs too)
 nwg-look - applies themes, icons, and fonts to GTK programs, default settings will be used without
 bottom - resource monitor
 macchina - ascii art and system specs/details, looks pretty on terminal startup mainly but comes with a few helpful things to see